dbosak01/sassy/README.md

 This web site offers many examples, and full documentation on every function.

+If you would like to read some more about the **sassy** packages before committing to anything, you can find a list of papers [here](https://sassy.r-sassy.org/articles/sassy-training.html).

+If you want training on the **sassy** system, there is a video course on YouTube.
+You can find links to the training videos [here](https://sassy.r-sassy.org/articles/sassy-training.html).

 If you want to look at the code for the **sassy** package, visit the github page [here](https://github.com/dbosak01/sassy).

 If you encounter a bug or have a feature request, please submit an issue [here](https://github.com/dbosak01/sassy/issues).